Velomotion logo Velomotion small logo

 models and trim levels

-Like the original iLynx+, the BH iLynx+ SL will be available in two versions: as a trail bike with 140 mm and as an enduro with 160 mm.
-This means that there are a total of seven model variants between 6.999 euros and 10.999 euros.
-The enduro models not only come with more suspension travel but also with a chassis adapted to the area of use.
-Instead of the Fox 36 of the trail bikes, there is a massive Fox 38, and the top model even has a steel spring shock absorber at the rear.
-There are no differences in the drive system: the EP801 with 630 Wh battery is used in all variants.
-The 180 Wh range extender is also included with almost every model, only the two entry-level models for 6.999 euros do not include it.
+Like the original iLynx+, the BH iLynx+ SL will be available in two versions: a trail bike with 140 mm travel and an enduro bike with 160 mm travel.
+This brings the total to seven model variants ranging from 6 to XNUMX inches.999 Euro and 10.999 Euro.
+The Enduro models not only offer more suspension travel but also a chassis tailored to the specific application.
+Instead of the Fox 36 found on the Trailbikes, there's a massive Fox 38, and the top model even gets a steel spring shock at the rear.
+There are no differences in the drive system: The EP801 with its 630 Wh battery is used in all variants.
+The 180 Wh range extender is also included with almost every model, except for the two entry-level models for 6.999 Euro is not included.

 The robust equipment on the trail bike variants is quite remarkable.
 While many other manufacturers haggle over every gram, the iLynx+ SL has a Fox 36 and a shock absorber with a reservoir.
 Apart from that, only a few compromises are made in favor of weight, only the somewhat slim Exo carcass of the Maxxis tires could do with an upgrade depending on your riding style.